Slack for customer support teams

 🐥 Social media monitoring

 Monitor your social networks directly within Slack.
-When connected, apps such as Twitter automatically expand new tweets and attached media into a channel.
-Or try tools such as Zapier to move info between Slack and your other apps.
+When connected, apps like Twitter automatically expand new tweets and attached media into a channel.
+Or, try tools like Zapier to move info between Slack and your other apps.

-Chat to your website visitors directly from Slack.
+Chat with your website visitors directly from Slack.
 Your support team can provide information about products and services to help customers make decisions and quickly address any problems or complaints.

 💡 Discover more apps for your support team in our App Directory.